Tunisia polling stations largely quiet in parliamentary election | Politics

 Tunisia polling stations largely quiet in parliamentary election

-Tunisia's parliamentary election looked set for a very low turnout on Saturday as most political parties boycotted the poll, denouncing it as the culmination of President Kais Saied's march to one-man rule.
+Tunisia's parliamentary election appeared to have drawn a very low turnout on Saturday after the scheduled end of a vote that most political parties boycotted, denouncing it as the culmination of President Kais Saied's march to one-man rule.

-Tunisia's parliamentary election looked set for a very low turnout on Saturday as most political parties boycotted the poll, denouncing it as the culmination of President Kais Saied's march to one-man rule.
-Taking place 12 years to the day after Tunisian vegetable seller Mohamed Bouazizi set himself on fire in an act of protest that sparked the Arab Spring, the election is for a parliament that will have little influence.
+Tunisia's parliamentary election appeared to have drawn a very low turnout on Saturday after the scheduled end of a vote that most political parties boycotted, denouncing it as the culmination of President Kais Saied's march to one-man rule.
+Taking place 12 years to the day after Tunisian vegetable seller Mohamed Bouazizi set himself on fire in an act of protest that sparked the Arab Spring, the election was for a parliament that will have little influence.

 By 3 p.m.
 (1400 GMT) about 7.2% of eligible voters had cast their ballots, the electoral commission said.
 By comparison, 13.6% had voted by 3.30 p.m. on the day of a referendum in July that had a final turnout of only about 30%.
-The polls are due to close at 6 p.m.
+The polls were scheduled to close at 6 p.m.
 (1700 GMT).
+Some polling stations are usually allowed to close later in Tunisia because of their location in remote areas or if they were late to start polling.

 Tunisia's previous parliament, which Saied shut down last year as he moved to rule by decree in measures his foes called a coup, was elected with a turnout of about 40%.
 Very low turnout for a largely powerless parliament likely dominated by independents lacking a unified agenda will give Saied's critics ammunition to question the legitimacy of his political changes.